Get Started with Alert Logic Scans

-You can filter your assets by regions, networks, subnets, hosts, tags and other assets to see which assets are being scanned.
+On the Topology page, you can filter your assets by regions, networks, subnets, hosts, tags and other assets to see which assets are being scanned.
 In the deployment configuration and on the Topology page, you can manage scan settings such as your credentials to set up credentialed scanning for assets and adjusting scan performance settings.
 For more information, see Topology and Adjust Scan Settings.